Silverpeas/tutorial-todolist/README.md

 Silverpeas, several sets of custom JSTL are provided (`silverfunction`, `viewgenerator`, ...) along with the default JSTL.

+The web pages generated for a given application are rendered within the layout of the Silverpeas main web page.
+According to the interaction of the user with some parts of the main web page, one or several parts within the layout can be updated (by requesting the corresponding web controllers (see later)).

 The dynamic of Web pages is motorized by both plain Javascript, JQuery and VueJS.
 (Because previously the dynamic was driven by AngularJS, there is again some codes in Silverpeas using this old and deprecated Javascript framework.)
 Silverpeas provides a custom Javascript framework built atop of both plain Javascript, JQuery and VueJS in order to make the writing of UI interactions easier without having to worry about a lot of details peculiar to Silverpeas.
-The goal of the framework with VueJS code in the applications is to give them a more web component-oriented approach.
+The goal of the framework with VueJS code in the applications is to give them a more web component-oriented and asynchronous approach.
+Therefore, a knowledge of the Silverpeas framework is required to profit of all of its capabilities.

+In this project, the application is a single-page one, generated from the `home.jsp` JSP.
+The whole UI rendering and interaction in this web page is performed by a custom view plugin, `todolist_plugin`, that is defined and registered by the `TodolistJavascriptPluginRegistering` Java code, and that is declared in the single page of the application.
+This plugin defines the VueJS web component *todolist* dedicated to manage in the client side the todos of a todolist.
+It is made up of the following parts, all of them defined in the *todolist/jsp/javascript/vuejs* directory in the web root folder:

+* `silverpeas-todolist-template.jsp` in which are defined the different view components of the web component *todolist*;
+* `silverpeas-todolist.css` in which are defined the look of the different view components and their inner parts;
+* `silverpeas-todolist.js` in which is defined the behavior (and hence the user interaction) of the web component *todolist*.

 #### The MVC framework

 Since its inception, Silverpeas provides a custom MVC framework.
 The first one was developed at the time Struts didn't yet existed.
 It was composed of two bricks:

-* The request router whose goal is to translate the incoming user request to a function to invoke on the controller;
+* The request router whose goal is to translate the incoming user request to an application function on the controller;
-* The controller whose goal is to delegate the invoked function to one or more calls on the business layers of the application and of Silverpeas.
+* The controller whose goal is to delegate the application function requested by the user from the UI to one or more calls on the business layers of the application and of Silverpeas.
 The controller is user session life-scoped; this is why it is also named *session controller*.

 Currently, Silverpeas provides a second version of the MVC framework, based upon the first one, but providing some facilities and with a more modern programming approach :

-* No need to write a request router, the generic one, `WebComponentRequestRouter`, is used and for this requires to be declared, with the web controller with which it is mapped, within the `web.xml` web descriptor of the application;
+* No need to write a request router: the generic one, `WebComponentRequestRouter`, is used and for this it requires to be declared as serving the root URL of the application, with the web controller with which it has to be mapped, in the `web.xml` web descriptor of the application;
 * The web component request context which provides useful methods (like, for example, getting the highest roles the user play in the application instance) and access to the HTTP request and response.
 The request context is always passed as the single parameter to the session